The CSU, SSRIC Social Science Student Symposium

-The Symposium will be held on the CSULB campus.
-CSULB does not honor parking permits from other campuses.
-However, parking arrangements will be made to provide complimentary parking to those who are registered for the Symposium
+The Symposium will be held on the San Francisco State campus.
+Parking arrangements will be made to provide complimentary parking to those who are registered for the Symposium.

-Check-in is on the 2nd floor of the University Student Union (USU).
+Check-in is at the Seven Hills Conference Center on the SFSU campus.
 Workstations running Microsoft Powerpoint and projection units will be available in the presentation rooms.
 To avoid problems in loading presentations, bring your PowerPoint file on a CD or flash drive.
 Presenters should bring a paper copy of their presentations in case the technology doesn't work.
-Be sure to let Dr. Moreno know if you have any additional needs.
+Be sure to let Dr. Neely know if you have any additional needs.

 Special note to guests.
 There is no cost associated with the conference in that the individual CSU campuses subscribe to the SSRIC.
 The funding is fairly limited so, while guests are welcome to attend, we would ask that you not take part in the food that we will offer participants in the morning and at lunch.
 We are sorry to not be able to include you in our meals.
 Guests do not need to register or have a badge.
-CSULB has several restaurants on the 2nd floor of the USU as well as a food court adjacent to the USU.
+SFSU has several restaurants nearby the Seven Hills Conference Center.

 If you have questions, contact (in order of priority):